Azure-Samples/ms-identity-docs-code-powershell/device-code-flow/README.md

 | **Platform type**                 | _None_                                                                       | No redirect URI required; don't select a platform.                                                 |
 | **Allow public client flows**     | **Yes**                                                                      | Required value for this sample.                                                                    |

-> :information_source: **Bold text** in the tables above matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box in the Azure portal.
+> :information_source: **Bold text** in the table above matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box in the Azure portal.

 ### 2. Update code sample with app registration values